visuelledata/frite/cran-comments.md

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no NOTEs, ERRORs, or WARNINGs.

-There was 1 note from win-builder:

-* Package has a VignetteBuilder field but no prebuilt vignette index.

 ## Downstream dependencies
 There are currently no downstream dependencies.